its-pru/MatrixMultiplication/README.md

+Project Description:
+- This program can take in a set of pairs of matrices and multiply each pair together using a specified algirithm of either, Strassens Algrithm with no cutoff, Strassens Algirithm with a specified cuttoff, or brute force.
+This program can also create csv files containing a selected number of pairs of matrices of a selected size.
+The matricies are filled with random single digit integers.

+Purpose of project:
+- This was a programming assignment done for my algorithms class.

 How to run:
 1. Create java project with given .java files
 2. Download example CSV files provided that contain a specified number of pairs of matrices.